AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-index.md

  separated by the pipe character, ‘|’.
 To help those using compound indexes, .NET client libraries methods also allow the use of tuples for indexes.

-**Notes:**
+> [!NOTE]
-- Compound indexing only applies to types.
+> - Compound indexing only applies to types.
-In other words, there is no compound indexing for secondary indexes that are on streams.
+> In other words, there is no compound indexing for secondary indexes that are on streams.
-For more information, see [Streams](xref:sdsStreams#indexes).
+> For more information, see [Streams](xref:sdsStreams#indexes).
-- The examples below are for compound indexes on types and not of secondary indexes on streams.
+> - The examples below are for compound indexes on types and not of secondary indexes on streams.

 **REST API**